theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    If a client for some reason first only sees the minority chain (with higher block count) and then gets presented the majority chain (with a higher chainwork) it will drop the minority chain in favor of the majority chain.
 In this case the valid block height (as seen by this node) might actually decrease.

+   It is a very difficult exercise to even imagine a scenario of how this could happen.

+   **Thought experiment**: _Suppose a miner with massive hash power outperforming the majority chain, but not publicly announcing the blocks.
+   After 2016 blocks a difficulty adjustment takes place and the difficulty on the hidden chain increases by a lot.
+   All blocks mined now on the hidden chain contain more chainwork than corresponding blocks on the public chain.
+   The miner produces a few more blocks and then stops and waits for the other chain to catch up to his blocksize + 1 and then announces his block.
+   All nodes will follow the chain with lesser blockheight because it includes more chainwork._

+   It is left as an exercise for the reader to imagine how likely the occurrence of this case may be.
+   If you can come up with an additional scenario, please - for the sake of Satoshi - create a PR! : )

 1. **Block time will only increase.**